 Do Not Commit to Succession Decisions Too Early

 When formulating a succession plan, remember that roles and responsibilities can be flexible.
 What works for one family member now may not be the best fit in five years when they are ready to enter the business.
 Take your time to consider all of the factors within family business transition planning, and don’t commit to a decision too early.
-Hear from other family members about their ideas and strengths before making final decisions.
+Ask other family members about their ideas and strengths before making final decisions.

 Talk Openly About Plans for the Future